Agile Collaboration and Design Thinking

 Tools for supporting Facilitative Leadership and Engagement

 Design thinking applies at two levels here.
-Firstly, in the design of the meeting or collaboration process itself.
-And secondly, within the application of that process, as the team work toward the best solution.
+Firstly, in the purpose driven design of the meeting or collaboration process itself.
+And secondly, within the application of that process, as the team work toward the best solution to deliver that purpose.

 There are, as previously stated, hundreds of tools that can be selected and used to radically improve the effectiveness of collaboration.
 But the reality is, even starting with just a handful of them can make a huge difference.
 And it can start a chain reaction which transforms collaboration in your business.